Akalimerter878/Botrix/dashboard/IMPLEMENTATION_COMPLETE.md

 **Status**: ✅ **PRODUCTION READY** - All features implemented and working!

-The complete React TypeScript dashboard for Botrix TikTok account automation system is now **FULLY FUNCTIONAL** with real API integration, WebSocket updates, and a modern UI.
+The complete React TypeScript dashboard for Botrix Kick.com account automation system is now **FULLY FUNCTIONAL** with real API integration, WebSocket updates, and a modern UI.

 ---